-Contact the USACS Compliance and Ethics Department directly by email at ethics@usacs.com or by calling (330) 994-4655
+Contact the USACS Compliance and Ethics Department directly by email at ethics@usacs.com or by calling (330) 994-4655.

-You may also contact the Ethics Hotline (available 24/7/365) (844) ETHICS9 or usacs.com/ethicshotline.
+You may also contact the Ethics Hotline (available 24/7/365) (844) ETHICS9 or hotline-services.com.

 The hotline is staffed by an outside company.
 You may choose to file an anonymous report.